Recurring Saturday Night Live characters and sketches introduced 1998–99: Brian Fellow's Safari Planet

 Brian Fellow's Safari Planet was a recurring sketch on Saturday Night Live, featuring Tracy Morgan.
-The character premiered on May 15, 1999, and appeared 12 times, with his last appearance on October 17, 2015.
+The character of Brian Fellow debuted on January 16, 1999--then a flamboyantly gay sports commentator with questionable credentials--alongside Colin Quinn on Weekend Update.
+The character's animal show setting premiered on May 15, 1999, and appeared 12 times, with his last appearance on October 17, 2015.

 The sketch consists of Brian Fellow (Morgan), a young animal enthusiast who hosts his own animal show.
 However, he is neither a licensed zoologist, nor has any degrees in any environmental sciences, and only has a sixth-grade education.
 Brian interviews representatives from zoos, animal sanctuaries, or other wildlife centers, who bring animals to his show, usually about two per sketch.
 The simple-minded Brian would either ask questions or make remarks that were completely irrelevant, or would take his guest's observations or comments out of context and become offended, causing most, if not all of his interviews to humorously fall apart.
 Most of them would end with Brian either throwing the guest and his or her animal out, or them walking out in frustration.
-Sometimes, during a second interview, Brian would actually ask an intelligent question, but would then imagine the visiting animal from the previous interview, becoming anthropomorphic (via puppetry or animation), and doing something humorous, or would speak to him/threaten him in some way, and Brian would become too distracted to continue the interview.
+Sometimes, during a second interview, Brian would actually ask an intelligent, relevant question about the animal, but would then imagine the visiting animal from the previous interview, becoming anthropomorphic (via puppetry or animation), and doing something humorous, or would speak to him/threaten him in some way, and Brian would become too distracted to continue the interview.

-The first sketch accredited Brian Fellow with false credentials and fake experience in zoology fields, which became quickly obvious.
+The first animal sketch accredited Brian Fellow with false credentials and fake experience in zoology fields, which became quickly obvious.
 The subsequent sketches discontinued that concept.